Adversarial Federated Consensus Learning for Surface Defect Classification Under Data Heterogeneity in IIoT: Introduction

 Nonetheless, DL-based SDC methods require sufficient data to develop robust models, which a single entity often cannot provide \cite{8764994}.
 To overcome this limitation, data must be collected from multiple entities, and aggregated at a centralized location, such as a central server.
 This process of data aggregation not only exposes sensitive information to potential breaches but also conflicts with privacy regulations.
 Federated learning (FL), a paradigm enabling model training across distributed participants, known as clients, while preserving data privacy and security, effectively addresses the aforementioned challenge of data scarcity and privacy \cite{9709603,10555290,10258027,10.1145/3298981, 9664296, 9833437, 10251703, ye2023heterogeneous, pmlr-v54-mcmahan17a, MLSYS2020_38af8613}.
-By allowing data to remain local and only merging model parameters trained with local data, FL effectively enhances DL model performance without compromising data privacy.
+By allowing data to remain local and only merging model parameters in the server, FL effectively enhances DL model performance without compromising data privacy.

 However, the practical implementation of FL encounters significant challenges due to data heterogeneity.
 Variations in production conditions, such as differences in equipment and environmental factors, result in non-independent and identically distributed (non-IID) data across participating clients.
-For instance, different industrial entities may encounter varying categories of defect samples, leading to discrepancies in the feature representations learned by their models.
+For instance, different industrial entities may encounter different categories of defect samples, leading to discrepancies in the feature representations learned by their models.
 Such discrepancies make it difficult for different clients to reach a consensus on learned representations.
 When the uploaded models are aggregated, the global model may become biased towards certain clients, thereby undermining overall performance \cite{ye2023heterogeneous}.

 Here, we summarize the two key challenges in real-world SDC scenarios.
 First, data scarcity and privacy concerns significantly impair the capacity of industrial entities to gather sufficient data essential for training DL models.
 Second, variations in production conditions across different industrial entities result in non-IID data.
 Given that most learning algorithms assume data to be IID, DL models may suffer significant performance degradation due to the data heterogeneity among different clients in IIoT.